-This 5.3-mile mixed use trail is on the west side of the Lake.
-Riders should always go clockwise on all mixed-use trails.
-The A portion has a lot of roots but is otherwise pretty smooth.
-There’s also a very picturesque bridge.
-The trail crosses a creek bed which is dry most of the time, but may be a little wet after a heavy rain.
-Next, the B section descends rather sharply and also ascends rather sharply.
-It’s much closer to the Lake, so it is muddy during the rainy season.
-There are several stream/creek crossings, but most of these areas of the trail are bridged, so you won't have to worry about walking through water.
+This 5.3-mile mixed-use trail is located on the west side of the lake.
+Riders should always ride clockwise on all mixed-use trails.
+The A portion of the trail has a lot of roots, but it is otherwise fairly smooth.
+The trail crosses a creek bed, which is dry most of the time but, it may be a little wet after heavy rainfall.
+The B section of the trail descends rather sharply and also ascends just as abruptly.
+It’s much closer to the lake and can be muddy during the rainy season.
+There are several creek crossings, but most of these areas of the trail are bridged, so you won't have to worry about walking through water.

 Bring your GPS-enabled smart device along in the camper with you, and when you get to the park, set up camp and then head out to search for buried treasure along the trails.
 You won’t strike it rich finding doubloons, but you will come away with some geocache swag.
-Locate the buried object, which could be a metal box or other similar container.
+Locate the hidden object, which could be a metal box or other similar container.
 Take out the gift and replace it with another one.
-Then, sign the log book and reward yourself with a virtual smiley face.
+Then, sign the logbook and reward yourself with a virtual smiley face.
 Then, it’s off to the next X-marks-the-spot locale.

 Blackjack Nature Trail

 Cardinals and red-breasted woodpeckers are among the most common types of birds in Tyler State Park.
-To get the most out of TSP birding, don’t miss the guided Great Backyard Birding Classic.
-Parts of the aforementioned Lakeshore Trail are good birding spots as well.
-The swampy area at the far end of the trail is a favorite amongst birders.
-If you visit the park in the heart of the winter, set up a birdwatching post along the dam, and you may see lots of sparrows.
+To get the most out of birding, don’t miss the guided Great Backyard Birding Classic.
+Parts of the Lakeshore Trail are good birding spots, and the swampy area at the far end of the trail is a favorite amongst birders.
+If you visit the park in the heart of the winter, set up a birdwatching post along the dam, and you may also get to see lots of sparrows.